EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 - ##### `Maps` Subfolder

-  This subfolder houses logic related to mapping.
+  This subfolder includes logic related to mapping.

   - **MapsViewController** - This controller overrides the platform-agnostic `MapsViewController` to further configure the state of map actions.

   - **WinMapsViewController** - This is an abstract controller that provides functionality used by its derived classes - `SalesMapsViewController` and `RouteMapsViewController`.
-The controller configures Map views for all objects that implement the `ISalesMapsMarker` (Customer, Product) and `IRouteMapsMarker` (Order, Employee) interfaces.
+The controller configures Map views for all objects that implement `ISalesMapsMarker` (Customer, Product) and `IRouteMapsMarker` (Order, Employee) interfaces.

   ![Win Opportunity Maps](Images/WinOppurtunityMaps.png)